Skip to content

 Support is primarily in-app chat.
 There is no Irish-hours phone line for most issues.
 For urgent banking problems - failed supplier payments, frozen cards during payroll - that can feel thin compared with a pillar-bank relationship manager.

-Plans at a glance
+Pros and cons at a glance

-Revolut Business pricing tiers
+Revolut Business pricing 2026

 How to open a Revolut Business account in Ireland